 25 May Wedding Cinematography – “add-ons” versus “all-in”

 It’s pretty amazing to see how wedding cinematography has evolved in the last few years.
-I’ve been doing wedding videography for over 12 years (since 2005) and it’s very exciting to see the evolution of wedding art.
+I’ve been filming wedding since 2005 and it’s very exciting to see the evolution of wedding art.
 Back in the days, things were simple – you took a camera and filmed as much as you can.
 This was the age of “wedding videography.”
-In 2008, we witnessed a HUGE change in the wedding industry with the release of the Canon 5D MK II.
+In 2008, we witnessed a HUGE change in the wedding industry with the release of the first Full Frame DSLR Canon 5D MK II that recorded video.
 A camera that immensely redefined filming weddings and created a new “breed” of videographers: Wedding Cinematographers, Wedding Filmmakers, Wedding Storytellers and so on.
 The quality of wedding videos improved dramatically, the stories improved and the wedding video industry in itself shot up.

 I kept pushing my business with those principles for a good 4 years before I started to notice my business growing at a healthy rate booking amazing couples.
 Since then, I have kept pushing my principle in all aspects of my business – especially wedding cinematography packages.